Skip to content

 Highest-paying cities for systems engineers

-Estimated systems engineer pay in the top-paying metros, vs the national median.
+systems engineer pay in the top-paying metros, mapped from the nearest tracked occupation, vs the national benchmark.

 Systems Engineer salary by state